Safety Switch¶

 Note

-A Pixhawk has two CPUs, the main CPU (aka FMU) is where ArduPilot runs.
-There is a separate I/O CPU which is responsible for some I/O including PWM outputs to the MAIN OUT channels.
-Pixracers only have the main CPU.
+Many autopilots have two CPUs, the main CPU (aka FMU) is where ArduPilot runs.
+The IOMCU is a separate I/O CPU which is responsible for some I/O including PWM outputs to the MAIN OUT channels.
+Other autopilots do not have an IOMCU, just the main CPU.